luismautone/human-body-mcf/README.md

 The Python script creates a random human 3D model with a leg partiality.
 The code simulates an amputation through the deformation of the human shape: firstly vertices and faces belonging to the limb are identified; next a [<i>Mean Curvature Flow</i>](https://en.wikipedia.org/wiki/Mean_curvature_flow) is applied to them: it has the effect of "smoothing out" the geometry.

+The explored method is part of my CS Master's thesis at Sapienza University titled <i>Fairness in Geometry Processing</i>.

 ![](https://github.com/luismautone/MCF-FairnessGeometryProcessing/blob/main/images/mcf.gif)

 ## Run